httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 3. If the first character of input_string matches "1", discard the first character, and return true.
 4. If the first character of input_string matches "0", discard the first character, and return false.
 5. No value has matched; fail parsing.

+### Parsing a Date {#parse-date}

+Given an ASCII string as input_string, return a Date. input_string is modified to remove the parsed value.

+1. If the first character of input_string is not "@", fail parsing.
+2. Discard the first character of input_string.
+3. Let output_date be the result of running Parsing an Integer or Decimal ({{parse-number}}) with input_string.
+4. If output_date is a Decimal, fail parsing.
+5. Return output_date.

 # IANA Considerations